christopherromo/processing-project/README.md

 ## Important Info

-This is a project created for my computer graphics class at UCCS (Fall 2024 Semester).
+This is a project created for my "Computer Graphics" (CS 4800) class at UCCS (Fall 2024 Semester).
 It is a collection of Processing files that showcase the elements of art and principles of design.

 This project was built with the following tools:
    - Processing (Java)